-Slander, as opposed to defamation, is tricky to prove, because it has to do with an oral statement rather than a written one; if you don’t have some kind of proof or witnesses willing to speak on your behalf, then it can be next to impossible to successfully take action against the person you believe has slandered you.
+Slander, as opposed to defamation, is tricky to prove, because it has to do with an oral statement rather than a written one.
+And unless you have some kind of proof or witnesses willing to speak on your behalf, then it can be near impossible to successfully take action against the person you believe has slandered you.

-If you truly believe you have been slandered, then follow these steps on dealing with it in a mature way that doesn’t end up causing even more problems.
-First and foremost, make sure that you know the difference between slander and gossip that’s getting out of hand - if that gossip wasn’t badly intentioned and there’s no risk of it going further, then getting involved and filing a complaint will only cause bigger problems that could have been prevented if you had simply asked the person to stop.
+First and foremost, make sure that you know the definitive difference between slander and gossip that’s simply getting out of hand.
+If that gossip wasn’t badly intentioned and there’s no risk of it going further, then getting involved and filing a complaint will only cause bigger problems.
+All this can be prevented if you firmly ask the person in question to stop.

-The employer who announces that they want complete silence and for no one to ever interact is one that might effectively put a stop to malicious gossip, but he’s also an employer who won’t have many employees for very long.
-Talking - and gossip - is a natural part of the work day, and there isn’t necessarily anything wrong with that: no one ever got into trouble or caused trouble by talking about the weather, problems arise when people take each other’s innocent acts out of context and turn them into something they aren’t.
-It’s up to both employer and employee to help prevent gossip turning into slander:
+Unless your employer has a mandatory silence policy in place, talking to your colleagues is a natural part of the workday.
+Of course, there isn’t necessarily anything wrong with that: no one ever got into trouble, or caused trouble, by talking about the weather, for instance.
+Problems only arise when people take each other’s innocent acts out of context and turn them into something they aren’t, so it’s up to both the employer and the employee to help prevent gossip turning into slander.

-What an employer can do is pay attention to what gossip is circulating, and who it’s coming from, especially if they have any employees with a history for stirring up trouble.
-A "don’t gossip" rule won’t be of any use, but warnings that "rumour-spreaders and slanderers will be punished and potentially fired" will get people to sit up and take notice.
+What an employer can do is pay attention to what gossip is circulating, and who it’s coming from, especially if they have employees with a known history for stirring up trouble.
+A ‘don’t gossip’ rule won’t be of any use, but warnings that rumour-spreaders and slanderers will be subject to disciplinary action might get people to sit up and take notice.
 They should make sure their employees feel they can easily come to them with their problems; the better the lines of communication, the less the chances that a victim of slander will feel they have no one to talk to and the less likely it is that they’ll resort to more drastic measures.

-Employees should do what they can to avoid negative gossip; never be the one to start it, and if people start talking about things you don’t like, then leave before gossip becomes "fact" or you hear something you don’t want to hear.
-Avoid spending alone time with coworkers who like to gossip, and if that means that you have to eat lunch at your desk so be it.
-You can ask your boss for more work if that will help keep you busier and if he or she asks why you want to be busier, then let them know without naming any names.
+Employees should do what they can to avoid negative gossip.
+Never be the one to start it, and if people start talking about things you don’t like, then leave before gossip becomes ‘fact’ or you hear something you don’t want to hear.
+Avoid spending alone time with coworkers who like to gossip, and if that means that you have to eat lunch at your desk, then so be it.
+You can always ask your boss for more work if that will help keep you busier, and it will reflect well on you come promotion time.

 - If there is no history with this person, then open up communication with them by privately letting them know how you feel about their comments.
-In the best case scenario you’ll find that the coworker or coworkers in question never intended to hurt you and will apologize; you have a much better chance of getting along with this person in the future if you keep it friendly rather than if you try to drag them to court.
-Consider asking your employer to act as a mediator to help you through your issues.
+In the best-case scenario, you’ll find that the coworker or coworkers in question never intended to hurt you and will apologise.
+You have a much better chance of getting along with this person in the future if you keep it friendly rather than if you try to drag them to a tribunal.
+If necessary, consider asking your employer to act as a mediator to help you through your issues.

 - Gather evidence before you take it further.
 If you don’t expect talking to the slanderer to make any difference, then write them a letter instead so you can then take your letter and their response to the HR department.
 As slander is oral, find witnesses who heard what was said and who are willing to back up your claims.

 Start with your boss, and present your case calmly, explaining your issues and concerns.
-If you can tell them that you’ve made efforts to fix the issue, they will appreciate your initiative and that you haven’t bothered them with the matter before doing everything in your power.
-If you have written evidence or names of people who are willing to be your witnesses it’s even better.
+If you can tell them that you’ve made efforts to fix the issue, they will appreciate your initiative and that you haven’t bothered them with the matter before doing everything in your power to address it.
+If you have written evidence or names of people who are willing to be your witnesses, then that’s even better.
 Even if it doesn’t go to HR, or you talk to HR but there isn’t enough evidence to bring legal action against the slanderer, these conversations may prompt monitoring of the employee in question and prevent any similar situation from happening in the future.

 As with most adverse situations at work, the best idea is to stay calm and never react while you’re still emotional.
-It’s also better to try and deal with the situation yourself first and go through the proper channels rather than immediately running to your boss to complain and risk seeming like a child who needs to go running to their parents.
-Ignoring the situation may not be the best move if it will potentially have long-term effects on your career, but you also don’t want to become known as someone who gets coworkers into trouble, as good character is just as important as good reputation.
+It’s also better to try and deal with the situation yourself first and go through the proper channels rather than immediately running to your boss to complain.
+Ignoring the situation may not be the best move if it will potentially have long-term effects on your career, but you also don’t want to become known as someone who gets coworkers into trouble, as good character is just as important as a good reputation.